bonsairobo/MyNixOs/README.md

 PipeWire is used for audio, and output devices are configured with `pavucontrol` (yes, pulseaudio apps mostly work with pipewire).

+## Display

+The Wayland protocol is used by the `sway` compositor + tiling window manager.

+## Terminal and Shell

+`wezterm` is the default terminal emulator.
+By default it connects to any running `tmux` session, and `fish` is the default shell.
+The `starship` prompt is used to display extra metadata about the current directory or recent commands.

 # Compatibility